Alfresco/alfresco-ng2-components/docs/core/toolbar.component.md

 ### Spacer

-You can provide a separate element with `adf-toolbar--spacer` class name to fill the empty space and move the content to the right of the toolbar if needed:
+You can split the toolbar into separate sections at the left and right of the screen with the `adf-toolbar--spacer` CSS class.
+In the following example, the toolbar title element is rendered to the left but all the buttons are pushed to the right side:

 ```html
 <adf-toolbar>